yotorng/bookish-rhizome/content/The Library/Empire-of-AI.md

 * They are “generally all from the Global South,” he says.
 “We all end up with the same consequences, but from different links in the global supply chain.
 * “We’re not fixing the problem, but we’re imagining other types of relationships between data and water,” Díaz says.
 * It’s very clear that the AI industry today is rooted in a colonial ideology
 	* imposes its worldview and its technology—what is AI, what is good AI, what it means to create an industry of AI—on the rest of the world.
 Chile could be a leader in resisting that imposition.
 After centuries of extractivism, the country intimately understands what it means for its land to be hollowed out, dispossessed, and destroyed under a banner of progress.
 It could use those experiences as a wellspring from which to generate fundamentally new conceptions—decolonial conceptions—of AI.
 * We can think of another way to relate technological innovation with the earth

 ## Chapter 13: The Two Prophets

-* he offered three policy recommendations that shifted the conversation away from existing issues like labor, environment, and intellectual property and toward regulating future AI systems and extreme risks: First
+* Sam Altman (congress hearing) offered three policy recommendations that shifted the conversation away from existing issues like labor, environment, and intellectual property and toward regulating future AI systems and extreme risks:
 * true definition of open source, which would have required releasing both the model weights and its training data.
-* corporate accountability on a broad range of issues, including company use of copyrighted materials, user data privacy, and rigorous scientific evaluations of model capabilities.
+* instead - we can look at corporate accountability on a broad range of issues, including **company use of copyrighted materials, user data privacy, and rigorous scientific evaluations of model capabilities.**
 * A deep learning model’s behavior first and foremost derives from its data.
 * Opening up that data would be the first step to establishing scientific clarity on what kinds of inputs could lead to dangerous outputs.
 	* But the collateral damage of suppressing the publication of AI models would risk weakening the foundations of US AI innovation.
 Open source—sharing and building on code and software released to the broader community—has long been the bedrock upon which the wealth of US-based startups flourish.
 Restricting model weights from being published would give smaller developers fewer pathways than ever to create their own AI products and services.
 It would further entrench the dominance of the giants represented in the Frontier Model Forum.